 I *really* love skincare, especially the natural kind.

-But while I like a bit of luxury as much the next beauty addict, the prices of some of my favourite natural products can be kind of a bummer.
+But while I like a bit of luxury as much as the next beauty addict, the prices of some of my favourite natural products can be kind of a bummer.

-This meant that for a long time those of us who loved clean ingredients which didn’t cost the earth were lost in something of a beauty wilderness.
+This meant that, for a long time, those of us who loved clean ingredients which didn’t cost the earth were lost in something of a beauty wilderness.

 Because lately an increasing number of new brands have heard the call of the skincare obsessed (me included) and are beginning to offer ingredient-conscious (and often cruelty-free) formulas without the price tag.